HWang-Summit/HCGrid/README.md

 ## Usage
 ### Minimal example
 Using HCGrid is extremely simple.
-Just define a FITS header(with valid WCS), define gridding kernel and run the gridding function.
+Just define a FITS header(with valid WCS), define gridding kernel, pre-sorting sample points and run the gridding function.
 1. define a FITS header and define gridding kernel:
 ``` python
 /*Read input points*/